Center for Process Studies

-The Center for Process Studies was founded in 1973 by John B. Cobb and David Ray Griffin to encourage exploration of the relevance of process thought to many fields of reflection and action.
+The Center for Process Studies (CPS) was founded in 1973 by John B. Cobb and David Ray Griffin to encourage exploration of the relevance of process thought to many fields of reflection and action.
 As a faculty center of Claremont School of Theology in association with Claremont Graduate University, and through seminars, conferences, publications and the library, CPS seeks to promote new ways of thinking based on the work of philosophers Alfred North Whitehead, and Charles Hartshorne, and others in the process tradition.

 CPS seeks to promote the common good by means of the relational approach found in process thought.
 Process thought helps to harmonize moral, aesthetic, and religious intuitions with scientific insights, and grounds discussion between Eastern and Western religious and cultural traditions.
 It seeks to offer an approach to the social, political, and economic order that brings issues of human justice together with a concern for ecology.
 Its range of interests also includes scientific, philosophical, multicultural, feminist, interreligious, political, and economic concerns; with a strong focus on ecology and sustainability.

 CPS leadership currently includes Executive Director, Wm.
-Andrew Schwartz, three Faculty Co-Directors, Philip Clayton, Monica Coleman, Roland Faber, and three Emerita Faculty Co-Directors, John B. Cobb, David Ray Griffin, and Marjorie Hewitt Suchocki.
+Andrew Schwartz, three Faculty Co-Directors, Philip Clayton, Monica Coleman, Roland Faber, and three Emerita Faculty Co-Directors, including Marjorie Hewitt Suchocki and the late John B. Cobb and David Ray Griffin.

 Programs and projects

 The Center for Process Studies works across disciplines to promote the exploration and application of process-relational thinking in various areas.
-Over the years, special “Projects” have been created for ongoing work in key area.
+Over the years, special "Projects" have been created for ongoing work in key area.
 Below is a list of current Projects.